MyLove-XAB/ReSCILLMs/README.md

 # ReSCILLMs:

-Comparing for the Best: Reinforcement Learning for Source Citation Identification with Large Language Models}
+Comparing for the Best: Reinforcement Learning for Source Citation Identification with Large Language Models

 Under review.

 ## Prerequisites